Skip to content

 Fasting-feasting-memories-sirimiri

-When I was 15 years old Maa asked me to start fasting on Mondays, to ensure that I ‘get a Husband like Lord Shiva’.
-And I flatly refused to.
+When I was 15 years old, Maa asked me to start fasting on Mondays to ensure that I ‘get a husband like Lord Shiva.’
+I flatly refused.

-I answered that I had no wish to get a Husband who has a bull for a vehicle, ash smeared on his body, hair longer than mine, and three eyes.
-Maa was shocked at my blasphemous words and immediately apologized to Shivji, on my behalf.
+I answered that I had no wish to get a Husband who had a bull for a vehicle, ash smeared on his body, hair longer than mine, and three eyes.
+Maa was shocked at my blasphemous words and immediately apologized to Shivji on my behalf.

-I distinctly remember this conversation took place on a Thursday and for the next 3 days, Maa tried every which way she could, to persuade me to fast.
+I distinctly remember this conversation taking place on a Thursday, and for the next 3 days, Maa tried every possible way to persuade me to fast.
 No, go.
-Finally, on Sunday evening one of my cousins asked what would they be eating as they fasted and as Maa let them know their choices I found myself salivating.
-I immediately piped in with ‘I will be fasting tomorrow too’ and the wattage of the smile on Maa’s face could have lit up the city of Bombay!
+Finally, on Sunday evening, one of my cousins asked what they would be eating as they fasted, and as Maa let them know their choices, I found myself salivating.
+I immediately piped in with, ‘I will be fasting tomorrow too,’ and the wattage of the smile on Maa’s face could have lit up the city of Bombay!

-Monday morning dawned and I was in a terrible mood when we were told to bathe and go to the temple.
-But the mood perked up instantly when I saw piping hot Aloo Halwa (Potato Halwa), studded with fat Raisins and commas of Cashews waiting for us when we returned.
+Monday morning dawned, and I was in a terrible mood when we were told to bathe and go to the temple.
+But my mood perked up instantly when I saw piping hot Aloo Halwa (Potato Halwa), studded with fat Raisins and commas of Cashews, waiting for us when we returned.
 Instant mood elevator!
-Maa was beaming, and I asked her if she was already imagining my wedding taking place on Mount Kailash, and she was forced to apologize to Shivji, on my behalf again.
+Maa was beaming, and I asked her if she was already imagining my wedding taking place on Mount Kailash.
+She was forced to apologize to Shivji on my behalf again.

 By lunchtime, the alarm in our stomachs went off.
-And a big glass of chilled Milk, delicately flavored with Saffron and liberally sprinkled with slivers of Almonds and Pistachios came to the rescue.
+A big glass of chilled milk, delicately flavored with saffron and liberally sprinkled with slivers of almonds and pistachios, came to the rescue.
 The fast wasn’t bad at all, I concurred!
-And confirmed it when we had homemade Fat French Fries as our evening snack!
+We confirmed it with homemade Fat French Fries as our evening snack!
 Sprinkled with a fast special Sendha Namak (salt)

-If this is the food I was going to get every time I fasted, I could fast a few more times a week, so any other God templates I should pray for, I asked Maa?
-She glared at me, as she apologized to all the Gods this time, on my behalf.
+If this was the food I was going to get every time I fasted, I could fast a few more times a week.
+So, are there any other God templates I should pray for?
+I asked Maa.
+She glared at me as she apologized to all the Gods this time on my behalf.

-Pre-dinner time has us helping Maa in the kitchen with dinner preparations (a sneaky way of teaching us cooking, I now realize) We chopped Cauliflower and Potatoes as Maa kneaded the Dough, repeatedly, with liberal spoonfuls of Ghee and the fasting salt added at intervals.
-A generous sprinkling of Ajwain Seeds added to it and it was kneaded one final time.
+Pre-dinner time had us helping Maa in the kitchen with dinner preparations (a sneaky way of teaching us cooking, I now realize).
+We chopped Cauliflower and Potatoes as Maa kneaded the Dough repeatedly, with a liberal spoonful of Ghee and the fasting salt added at intervals.
+A generous sprinkling of Ajwain Seeds was added to it, and it was then kneaded one final time before it was kept aside to rest.

 Tur Dal waited, boiled and ready, with tiny bits of Tomato, Turmeric coloring it a sunny yellow and Salt adding taste.
-For the tempering, Ghee was heated, Hing sprinkled in and Cumin and Mustard Seeds soon followed, and as they popped Curry leaves and Green Chillies joined them.
-By now the kitchen smelt heavenly and we couldn’t wait to dig in.
-All that dough kneading produced Flaky Parathas which we ripped at and wrapped around piping hot Aloo and Gobi ki subzi, which was then dipped in the Dal and life was good!
+For the tempering, Ghee was heated, Hing sprinkled in, and Cumin and Mustard Seeds soon followed, and as they popped, Curry leaves, and Green Chillies joined them.
+The kitchen smelt heavenly, and we couldn’t wait to dig in.
+All that dough kneading produced Flaky Parathas, which we ripped at and wrapped around piping hot Aloo and Gobi ki sabzi, which was then dipped in the Dal, and life was good!

-I fasted for 2 more Mondays after the first one, purely to keep Maa happy, and when I said I couldn’t do it anymore as I didn’t believe in it she said I mustn’t.
-I didn’t learn cooking either, till as recently as 4 years ago, and I still can’t get my Dal to taste as Maa’s did.
+I fasted for two more Mondays after the first one, purely to keep Maa happy.
+When I said I couldn’t do it anymore as I didn’t believe in it, she said I mustn’t.
+I didn’t learn cooking either until as recently as four years ago, and I still can’t get my Dal to taste as Maa’s did.

 This post was featured on BlogAddas Tuesday Tangy Picks on 1st November 2016